alexh0107/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? task_duration = 0
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? create_table drop_table
-1. In general, what does each function do?
+insert_pet
+process_one
+process_two
+process_three
+recreate_database
+1. In general, what does each function do? create_table, creates a table using sql drop_table, creates a temporary table to store just the info we need insert_pet, gathers the names of the pets that will be used process_one, inserts the name and breed of the pets process_two, inserts the name and breed of the pets process_three, inserts the name and breed of the pets recreate_database, deletes the original database and recreates the new one
-1. Where does the execution begin?
+1. Where does the execution begin? info_message = f"""
 1. How many processes do we start?
+12
 1. How many records does each process insert?
+1 each

 In this first run, we start 3 processes, each inserting 2 records into a shared database